Office meets railway platform meets service station

 Whiting says co-working spaces are popular because, “they balance privacy, the energy we get from others and the buzz we need to work productively”.

-The Club is pricier than a Regus lounge, with an eight-pounds-an-hour or 45-pound day rate.
+The Club is pricier than a Regus lounge, with a 45-pound day rate.
 For 195 pounds a month, three-day-a-week access can be purchased; full access is 445 pounds a month.

 James Maskell, managing director of online wine exchange Vinetrade, started his business here.
 The facility, he says, gave him the ability to get out of the house at minimal cost, while having a dedicated place to go increased his productivity.